ubernostrum/interviewer-hell/squares/README.rst

 and see if the given input occurs among them.
 If the input has not been found by the time the sum exceeds the input, it returns false.

-A second, less-obfuscated implementation is provided in the file ``SquareDetector.java``, but the Python solution should be preferred whenever possible.
+A C# implementation using a similar iterator-based approach is provided in teh file ``SquareDetector.cs``.

 The primary source of fun here is in showing off Python's lazy iterables, and the useful functions in the ``itertools`` module.
 The